 - Medical Conditions: A letter from a licensed medical physician, doctor of osteopathy or licensed clinical psychologist recommending a Reduced Course Load on the basis of a medical condition for which you have and are receiving care.
 The letter does not need to detail the diagnosis or treatment but must specify whether the recommendation is for part-time study or no study (0 credits).
 The letter cannot be dated more than 30 days before the start of the term for which the RCL is requested.

 - The U-M International Center will determine your eligibility for RCL, report your RCL to SEVIS, and generate a new I-20 for you.
-The documented RCL authorization will be printed on page 3 of the I-20.
-You will then be notified to pick up your new I-20.
+The documented RCL authorization will be printed on page 2 of the I-20.
+You will receive an email notification once your new I-20 is ready.
+You will be able to download the I-20 from your M-Passport account at that time.

 - Always sign your name on the I-20 and keep a record of all I-20s issued to you.